IBM UK: Oh, remote workers. We want to be colocated with you again

 The message in the UK is less stark - employment law here is stronger - and there is no deadline to move, at least not according to the information we have accessed.

 Colangeli said locally “we’ll start to declare where our hubs of colocation are”.
-Current locations for STG include London and an office in Warwick but she seemed to fumble when the subject moved onto plans for Hurlsey.
+Current locations for GTS include London and an office in Warwick but she seemed to fumble when the subject moved onto plans for the Hursley office.

 “I don’t know, we are not done on that yet.
 I need to think about that a bit more because I know what’s going to happen.
 If we declare a colocation hub then we are going to have to make sure there is space there for people to go there and colocate and that atmosphere works.
 So I am not pretending we are there yet,” she said.

-Consolidation in the IBM South Bank branch saw some STG folk centralised to one floor rather than being on four.
+Consolidation in the IBM South Bank branch saw some GTS folk centralised to one floor rather than being on four.

 "It has totally changed the dynamics.
 Certainly I love it, I’m not sure everybody loves it cos now we are all together,” said Colangeli.